Fine Bubble vs. Coarse Bubble Diffusers

 Fine and Coarse Bubble Diffusers Recognized Worldwide at SSI Aeration, Inc.

-Whether a wastewater treatment facility is best suited for fine bubble diffusers, coarse bubble diffusers or a combination of the two, SSI Aeration, Inc. is a global leader for superior solutions and service.
-Our products have innovative designs, world-class engineering and time-tested quality to keep wastewater treatment systems functioning smoothly and efficiently.
-Contact us today to learn more about why we’re trusted and respected worldwide.
+Whether a facility needs fine bubble diffusers, coarse bubble diffusers or a combination of the two, SSI Aeration, Inc. can assist.
+We are a global leader in superior wastewater treatment solutions and services.
+Explore products with innovative designs, world-class engineering and time-tested quality to keep wastewater treatment systems functioning smoothly and efficiently.

 Mr. Frankel co-founded SSI in 1995 with experience in design and distribution of engineered systems.
 He is in charge of sales, marketing and operations in the company.
 Mr. Frankel holds multiple US patents related to diffusers.
 He is a graduate of Washington University in St. Louis.